-- Collection and Loading
+- collection and loading

+- precipitator to wet mixer

-- Baghouse to fly ash silo
+- baghouse to fly ash silo

-- Fly ash silo to trucks
+- fly ash silo to wet mixer to trucks

-- Bottom ash hopper to bottom ash dewatering bins
+- bottom ash hopper to bottom ash dewatering bins

-- Bottom ash dewatering bins to trucks
+- bottom ash dewatering bins to trucks

-- Transport
+- transport

-- Haul trucks
+- haul trucks

-- Haul roads
+- haul roads

-- Placement
+- placement

 - Ash Landfill #4

 Actions taken at Sheldon Station to control fugitive dust have not changed from the collection, handling, loading, transport, placement, and control measures presented in the initial Dust Control Plan dated October 15, 2015.
-The Dust Control Plan will be amended as needed, maintained in the operating record, certified by a professional engineer registered in Nebraska and posted to the publicly accessible website.
+The Dust Control Plan will be amended as needed, maintained in the operating record, certified by a Professional Engineer registered in Nebraska, and posted to the publicly accessible website.